-Just because a race track is lost doesn’t mean it can’t endure.
+Just because a race track is included in our Lost Tracks doesn’t mean it can’t endure.

 With the right amount of dedication and community support, even a dormant track can be turned into something special.
 In the tiny farm town of Baldwin in Northeast Georgia, that is exactly what has happened at Banks County Speedway.